Best Treadmills for Your Home Gym Check Them Out

 Understand Your Serving Size

-Check the label to ensure you get adequate protein per scoop, ideally 20 to 30 grams for most uses.
-You can also adjust the portion up or down depending on your needs, such as adding half a scoop to Greek yogurt or proats—aka protein oats—to flavor and protein boost.
+Check the label to make sure you get adequate protein per scoop, ideally 20 to 30 grams for most uses.
+You can also adjust the portion up or down depending on your needs, such as adding half a scoop to Greek yogurt or proats (aka protein oats) to flavor and protein boost.

-Flexing the serving size helps you hit your goals without overdoing calories or relying solely on shakes.
+Flexing the serving size helps you hit your goals without overdoing calories or overly relying on shakes.

 When to Take Protein Powder